Cwrw: Stud career

 According to the Racing Calendar, Cwrw was "sent to the Cape" at the end of the 1816 season, suggesting that he was exported to stand as a breeding stallion in British Cape Colony.

 Pedigree

-Cwrw was inbred 3 x 4 x 4 to Herod, meaning that this stallion appears once in the third and twice in the fourth generations of his pedigree.
+Cwrw is inbred 4S x 4D x 3D to the stallion Herod, meaning that he appears fourth generation on the sire side of his pedigree and fourth and third generation on the dam side of his pedigree.